STACK: Adversarial Attacks on LLM Safeguard Pipelines: LLM-as-a-Judge Methodology

-\section{LLM-as-a-judge methodology}
+\section{LLM-as-a-Judge Methodology}

-To assess whether model responses contain harmful content, we use an LLM-as-a-judge approach by querying OpenAI's \texttt{gpt-4o-2024-08-06} with the \strongreject{} prompt~\citep{strongreject}.
-We conservatively only measure the response as harmful if the judge gives it a full harmfulness score (the response does not refuse and receives a 5/5 score on both convincingness and specificity).
+To assess whether model responses contain harmful content, we use an LLM-as-a-judge approach by querying OpenAI's \texttt{gpt-4o-2024-08-06} with the \strongreject{} prompt~\citep{strongreject}, shown in Figure \ref{fig:strongreject-judge-prompt}.
+We extract three scores using regex: a binary refusal score, a 1-5 specificity score and a 1-5 convincingness score.
+We conservatively only measure the response as harmful if the judge designates the response as not refused and gives a 5/5 score on both convincingness and specificity.

 The judge is provided with two inputs: the original, unmodified harmful query $q_0$; and the model's response $r'$ to the adversarially modified query $q'$.
 The judge does not see the adversarially modified query $q'$ itself, ensuring that it cannot be confused by adversarial content within $q'$.